MindSetLib/Insolver/docs/source/model_wrappers.md

     :show-inheritance:
 ```

-`InsolverGLMWrapper` implements Generalized Linear Models with support of `h2o` and `scikit-learn` packages.
+`InsolverGLMWrapper` implements Generalized Linear Models with the support of `h2o` and `scikit-learn` packages.

 `InsolverGLMWrapper` supports methods `coef()` and `norm_coef()` that output all the model coefficients.
-Although the models are fitted using standardized dataset, the coefficients in `coef()` are recalculated, so the prediction may be obtained as an inverse link function applied to a linear combination of coefficients and factors in `X`.
+Although the models are fitted using a standardized dataset, the coefficients in `coef()` are recalculated so that the prediction may be obtained as an inverse link function applied to a linear combination of coefficients and factors in `X`.

 ### GLM using `sklearn` backend
 Insolver uses the functionality of [`TweedieRegressor`](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.TweedieRegressor.html) class from [scikit-learn](https://scikit-learn.org/stable/modules/linear_model.html#generalized-linear-regression).
 However, insolver fits a pipeline consisting of two steps, the first step with `StandardScaler` and the second with `TweedieRegressor` itself.
-By default, `StandardScaler` is used with `with_mean` and `with_std` arguments equal to `True`, since optimization procedure for non-standardized data may fail.
-Also, insolver makes available string names of the distributions for `family` parameter; the available names are: `gaussian` or `normal`, `poisson`, `gamma` and `inverse_gaussian`.
-This parameter can also accept numeric value for Tweedie power, if :math:`family \notin (0, 1)`.
+By default, `StandardScaler` is used with `with_mean` and `with_std` arguments equal to `True` since the optimization procedure for non-standardized data may fail.
+Also, the insolver makes available string names of the distributions for the `family` parameter; the available options are: `gaussian` or `normal`, `poisson`, `gamma` and `inverse_gaussian`.
+This parameter can also accept a numeric value for Tweedie power if `family` is not in the range (0, 1).

 GLM with `sklearn` backend also supports hyperparameter optimization using `hyperopt_cv()` method.

 ### GLM using `h2o` backend
 Insolver uses the functionality of [`H2OGeneralizedLinearEstimator`](http://docs.h2o.ai/h2o/latest-stable/h2o-py/docs/modeling.html#h2ogeneralizedlinearestimator) class from [H2O](https://docs.h2o.ai/h2o/latest-stable/h2o-docs/data-science/glm.html).

-`InsolverGLMWrapper` with `h2o` backend supports training data on train, validation sets and also an sample weight parameter via `offset_column` from `h2o`.
+`InsolverGLMWrapper` with `h2o` backend supports training data on the train and validation sets with a sample weight parameter via `offset_column` from `h2o`.

 GLM with `h2o` backend also supports hyperparameter optimization using `optimize_hyperparam()` method.